A complete list of the patient/provider resources can be found here.

 AAFP: This Live activity, Improving Outcomes in Patient with Atrial Fibrillation: An Update for the Primary Care Physician, with a beginning date of 04/20/2013, has been reviewed and is acceptable for up to 6.75 Prescribed credit(s) by the American Academy of Family Physicians.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-AOA: Des Moines University and the AOA Council on Continuing Medical Education approve this program for a maximum of 6.5 hours of AOA Category 1-A CME credits.
+AOA: Des Moines University is accredited by the American Osteopathic Association to present continuing medical education programs for physicians.
+Des Moines University and the American Osteopathic Association Council on Continuing Medical Education approve this live program for a maximum of 6.5 hours of AOA Category 1-A CME credits.

 IBON: Des Moines University Continuing Medical Education (provider #112) is approved by the Iowa Board of Nursing as an accredited provider.
 This program has been reviewed and approved for 8.0 continuing education contact hours.